 Not into pale yellow blooms?
 Eranthus hymalis ‘Orange Flowered’ is a selection with darker, richer colored flowers.

-There are the standard snowdrops every gardener has, usually Galanthus nivalis (Zone 3 – 8), but there is a whole world of “galathophiles” who collect a long list of rare and unusual selections and hybrids.
+There are the standard snowdrops every gardener has, usually Galanthus nivalis (Zones 3–8), but there is a whole world of “galathophiles” who collect a long list of rare and unusual selections and hybrids.
 This is ‘John Gray’, one of the best selections, with very large, very early, perfectly formed flowers.

 Galanthus nivalis ‘Lutesecens’ is one of the selections of snowdrops that changes out the usual pattern of green on the petals and flowering stem for a beautiful cheerful yellow!
-Snowdrops with this type of yellow pattern are wildly popular with collectors – one called ‘Golden Fleece’ broke records a couple years ago when it sold for £1,300 (Almost 2,500 in US dollars…) But ‘Lutesecens’ is more available, more affordable, and well worth adding to any garden.
+Snowdrops with this type of yellow pattern are wildly popular with collectors—one called ‘Golden Fleece’ broke records a couple of years ago when it sold for £1,300 (almost $2,500 in U.S dollars).
+But ‘Lutesecens’ is more available, more affordable, and well worth adding to any garden.

 Have a garden you’d like to share?